 20. I ran away a few times.
 On one occasion I ran away with a crowd of others but I got lifted by the police in Saracen.
 The police battered lumps out of me with a torch while I was handcuffed to the back.
 This went on for about two hours and I was only ten years old.
 They kept hitting me because I refused to say sorry.
 My face, head, body and legs were covered in bruises and I could hardly walk.
-When I went back to Ballikinrain the staff saw my injuries and took me to a doctor who examined me and took photos of my injuries.
+When I went back to

+Ballikinrain the staff saw my injuries and took me to a doctor who examined me and took photos of my injuries.
 It was all documented.
 A complaint was made against the police but it didn't go anywhere.

 - 21. My mum put in about thirty complaints against the police because they kept assaulting me.
 She witnessed some of them.
 The complaints would go so far, then she would get a letter telling her it wasn't going any further.
-About three years ago my brother second told me that a police officer raped my mum years before.
+About three years ago my brother told me that a police officer raped my mum years before.
 I think my mum didn't want me to know about it at the time.
 It must have happened when I was in Ballikinrain because that's where I was when she died.
 It was a DC that raped her.
 She never reported it to the police.
 I believe that the reason my mum committed suicide while I was in Ballikinrain was because that cop raped her.
-My brother knows more about it than I do. - 22.
-The cops used to come to our flat and the second of a all the time because of me.
-They worked out of Maryhill Police Office.
+My brother knows more about it than I do. - They worked out of Maryhill Police Office.
 One was about five foot ten, aged between thirty-five and forty, dark haired with a red chubby face as if he drank a lot.
-He was nicknamed and the second of and the second of the - 23.
+He was nicknamed and worked with two other cops called and was a small guy and was a really tall guy.
+They worked the beat together.
+If it was a Thursday night they would pick me up and drive around until after midnight so that I would be locked up in the police station from the Friday to the Monday.
+The same cops continued coming to the house and continued battering me.
+They also battered my mate - 23.
 There was no discipline for running away at Ballikinrain, the punishment was keeping me inside, but I wasn't allowed out anyway.
 One time a few of us ran away and we decided to go over a mountain.
 We got over it and there was another one, then another one.
 This was in the middle of the summer, so it was really hot.
 We were out all day and night.
 We ended up in Kirkintilloch.